 d.)
 Very Poor (greater than or equal to 50% DFI)

-Therefore, a patient with a DFI of 8.2% would fall into the “excellent to good” category with 8.2% of the sperm cells containing DNA damage.
-The SCSA test recommends that patients with a % DFI above 25% should skip IUI and go straight to IVF/ICSI for greatest success.
+A patient with a DFI of 8.2% would fall into the “excellent to good” category.
+Based on this result, 8.2% of their sperm cells contain DNA damage.

 Clinical Utility of DNA Fragmentation

-At least one recent study found that patients who have DFI% greater than or equal to 29% have a significantly improved blastocyst transfer outcome when they opted for fertility intervention (e.g. TESE/TESA, PICSI, IMSI) compared to no intervention (Bradley et al. 2016).
+However, it is important to note that there is conflicting data about the role of DFI in pregnancy outcomes.
+The SCSA test recommends that patients with a % DFI above 25% should skip IUI and go straight to IVF/ICSI for greatest success.
+In fact, at least one study found that patients who have DFI greater than or equal to 29% have a significantly improved pregnancy outcomes when they opted for fertility intervention (e.g. TESE/TESA, PICSI, IMSI) compared to no intervention.

-However, other research suggest there is little difference in IVF pregnancy rates between sperm with normal and abnormal DNA fragmentation.
+On the other hand, some research suggests there is little difference in IVF pregnancy rates between sperm with normal and abnormal DNA Fragmentation.

-Although DNA fragmentation testing has been around for several decades and the largely accepted belief is that infertility and sperm DNA fragmentation are linked, this test is not yet a standard tool in fertility clinics.
-Although high percentages of DNA fragmentation can be a good indicator of problems on the male side, we can’t use this test to accurately predict IVF success.
+Although it is largely accepted that infertility and sperm DNA Fragmentation are linked, this test is not yet a standard tool in fertility clinics.
+While high percentages of DNA Fragmentation can be a good indicator of problems on the male side, we can’t use this test to accurately predict IVF success.